djalbat/murmuration/README.md

 * [Murmuration-MariaDB](https://github.com/djalbat/murmuration-mariadb)
 * [Murmuration-PostGreSQL](https://github.com/djalbat/murmuration-postgresql)

-This readme file largely pertains to both, although there are also specific instructions given in readme file for each.
+This readme file pertains to both, although there are specific instructions for each of the above in their own readme files.

 Murmuration is meant to be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
-Aside from migrations, it is deliberately simple and low level, in the sense that it provides no more than the bare minimum functionality needed to connect to a database and run commands, optionally in the context of transactions.
+It is deliberately simple and low level.
+It provides no more than the bare minimum functionality needed to connect to a database and generate statements to be executed in the context of transactions.

-The migration functionality, if used correctly, will guarantee that a Node application's codebase remains in line with the database it relies on, updating the latter each time the former is deployed.
+There is also some adjunct migration functionality, that may or may not suit your use case.
+If used as prescribed then it will guarantee that a Node application remains in line with its database, as the latter will be migrated if needed each time the former is deployed.

-The prescriptions given below are an essential part of the package.
-They show how to write database utility functions at scale; how to employ them in the context of transactions; and they outline what needs to be done in order to guarantee the success of migrations.

 ## Installation